 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check your progress at regular visits to make sure abacavir, dolutegravir, and lamivudine is working properly.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your or your child's progress at regular visits to make sure abacavir, dolutegravir, and lamivudine is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

 You should not use abacavir, dolutegravir, and lamivudine together with dofetilide (Tikosyn®).
 Using these medicines together may cause serious or life-threatening side effects.

 Serious allergic reactions may occur while taking abacavir, dolutegravir, and lamivudine.
-This reaction usually occurs within 6 weeks after the medicine is started, but may occur at any time.
-Check with your doctor right away if you have the following symptoms: a severe rash or rash with fever, blistering or peeling skin, diarrhea, nausea, vomiting, joint or muscle pain, sores in the mouth, swelling of the face, trouble breathing, unusual tiredness or weakness, or yellow eyes or skin.
+These usually occur within 6 weeks after the medicine is started, but may occur at any time.
+Check with your doctor right away if you or your child have the following symptoms: a severe rash or rash with fever, blistering or peeling skin, diarrhea, nausea, vomiting, joint or muscle pain, sores in the mouth, swelling of the face, troubled breathing, unusual tiredness or weakness, or yellow eyes or skin.

 When you begin taking abacavir, dolutegravir, and lamivudine, you will be given a warning card which describes symptoms of severe allergic reactions that may be caused by Triumeq®.
 The warning card also provides information about how to treat these allergic reactions.
 For your safety, you should carry the warning card with you at all times.